qiime2/Keemei/README.md

 ## Citation

-A paper describing Keemei has been submitted to PeerJ and is [currently available as a preprint](https://peerj.com/preprints/1670/).
+A paper describing Keemei has been submitted to [GigaScience](http://www.gigasciencejournal.com/).
+A preprint is [currently available from PeerJ](https://peerj.com/preprints/1670/).